pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

   - Opinionated
 ---

-This post started as a follow-on to a post I am writing about what I learned about the _culture_ of the Scholarly Commons at the San Diego workshop last September.
+This post started as a follow-on to a post I am writing about the _culture_ of the Scholarly Commons in response to the [Scholarly Commons San Diego workshop][san diego workshop] held last September by [FORCE11]{.oldstyle}.
 But, as it sometimes turns out in this funny thing we call life, it is time to release this post, and I am still working on the one about culture.
-Don't worry---this post is not about specific technologies, but about what needs to be enabled by technology to allow for _scholarly commoning_.
+Don't worry---this post is not about specific technologies, but about what needs to be enabled by technology to allow for what I'm calling _scholarly commoning_.

-As this is my own response to the San Diego workshop and to our discovery process so far relating to the Scholarly Commons, it represents my own views only, and not necessarily the views of those in FORCE11's Scholarly Commons Working Group or even its steering committee.
+As this is my own response to the San Diego workshop and to our discovery process so far relating to the Scholarly Commons, it represents my own views only, and not necessarily the views of those in [FORCE11]{.oldstyle}'s Scholarly Commons Working Group or even its steering committee.
 Each of us involved in this project are coming at this from different perspectives, so it is no surprise that we are not always in complete agreement about what we would like the Scholarly Commons to be.
 We are each a product of our own experiences and backgrounds, and each of our backgrounds is quite dissimilar.
 Even though this makes things difficult sometimes, I view this as a good thing.
 There is a general consensus among us, I am pretty sure, that the Scholarly Commons is scholarly communication in a modern setting, one in which we are not constrained by the limitations of print publishing.
 But the definition of the